How My Instagram Became a Man Repeller

 Personally, when on Hinge, I always like to respond to a personal statement on someone’s profile instead of a photo of them; I like to give the illusion that I, too, have depth and am not as shallow as I can sometimes be (?)

 We started bantering back and forth a bit until finally, we made a plan to meet.
-I suggested a restaurant that was located between where we both lived and he agreed to meet the next night.
+I suggested a restaurant that was located between where we both lived and he agreed to meet the next night, so I was planning to visit an adult shop to prepare myself for the night with the right accessories.

 And then, THEN, the burgeoning romance became derailed.
 He made the simple-enough-ask to see my Instagram profile.
 Fine.
 We exchanged Instagram information.